-From the Measurement display, press the PRINT key or ground the PRINT pin in the EXT I/O connector to print the measured value and decision result.
+On the Measurement display, press the PRINT key or short-circuit the PRINT pin to the ISO_COM of the EXT I/O connector to print the measured value and decision result.

 - When using the external trigger, if you want to print after a triggered measurement finishes, connect the EOM signal of the EXT I/O to the PRINT signal. - To print all measurements continuously, connect the EOM signal to the PRINT signal and enable the internal trigger. - When the statistical calculation function is on and the internal trigger is selected, the TRIG key or TRIG signal will trigger statistical calculation and printing of the current measurement value. - Valid counts are 1 to 30000.
 Above 30000, the count returns to 1.